JohannesBetz/Udacity-Project1-Lane-Lines/writeup.md

 * Canny Edge Detection
 * Hough Transform Line Detection

-The Your goal is piece together a pipeline to detect the line segments in the image, then average/extrapolate them and draw them onto the image for display (as below).
-Once you have a working pipeline, try it out on the video stream below.
+The  goal was to piece together a pipeline to detect the line segments in the image, then average/extrapolate them and draw them onto the image for display.
+Once we figured out a pipline for processing an image, the goal was to apply this process to different videos

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consists of the definition of an function file, where every function that is needed is included.
+The function files looks like the following:

+{
+   "cell_type": "code",
+   "execution_count": 1,
+   "metadata": {
+    "collapsed": false
+   },
+   "outputs": [],
+   "source": [
+    "#importing some useful packages\n",
+    "import matplotlib.pyplot as plt\n",
+    "import matplotlib.image as mpimg\n",
+    "import numpy as np\n",
+    "import cv2\n",
+    "%matplotlib inline"
+   ]
+  },

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...